vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 Known issues:
 1. Tool call parsing is not yet supported in streaming mode.

 * `examples/tool_chat_template_granite_response.jinja` - this is a modified chat template from the original on Huggingface, which is not vLLM compatible.
-It blends function description elements from the Hermes template and follows the same system prompt as "Nested Function Calling/Function Chaining/Parallel Functions" mode from the paper.
+It blends function description elements from the Hermes template and follows the same system prompt as "Response Generation" mode from [the paper](https://arxiv.org/abs/2407.00121).
 Parallel function calls are supported.